 Town Planner (Ongoing) – Queanbeyan NSW

-The Town Planner is responsible for town planning services to do with acquiring new and existing facilities in the Queanbeyan-Palerang area.
+The Town Planner is responsible for planning services to do with acquiring new and existing facilities in the Queanbeyan-Palerang area.
 This is an exciting stage of economic development with numerous development projects planned and currently underway.

 Planner - Development Services – Moreton Bay